backdrop-contrib/config_mover/README.md

 #  Config Mover

-This module allows site admins to move config between different storage backends.
+This module allows site admins to move the active config between different storage backends.
+This does not do anything with your staging config.

 ## Installation